LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 # Beginner's Crash Course to the Elastic Stack
 ## Part 1.1: Intro to Elasticsearch & Kibana

-Welcome to the Beginner's Crash Course to the Elastic Stack.
+Welcome to the Beginner's Crash Course to the Elastic Stack!

-This repo contains all resources shared during workshop 1.1: Intro to Elasticsearch and Kibana.
+This repo contains all resources shared during the workshop 1.1: Intro to Elasticsearch and Kibana.

+## Resources

 [Powerpoint Presentation]()